apify/actor-templates/README.md

 ### Project boilerplate

-If you're already familiar with actors, you can use the following templates to bootstrap new projects using an empty project templates or Crawlee templates:
+If you're already familiar with Actors, you can use the following templates to bootstrap new projects using an empty project templates or Crawlee templates:

 #### Empty projects
 - [Empty JavaScript project](./templates/js-empty/) - Start a new web scraping project quickly and easily in JavaScript (Node.js) with our empty project template.
 It provides a basic structure for the Actor with [Apify SDK](https://docs.apify.com/sdk/js/) and allows you to easily add your own functionality.